 Indian Creek Falls/Tom Branch Falls/Juney Whank Falls: Deep Creek.
 Plenty of variety here near the TN border, you can choose to see all 3 falls or break up your trip by visiting your favorite.
 As you might be able to tell from my post-hike recommendations above, my rewards usually come in food form- most likely in a cone- but if you’re more into lower calorie rewards, try tubing at Deep Creek Camping.
 Tom Branch Falls is pictured below.

 Soco Falls: NC Smoky Mountains.
 Double your pleasure with twin waterfalls with an easy path down.

-Upper Whitewater Falls: The largest East of The Rockies at 811 feet in Cashiers, Upper Whitewater Falls stretches across 2 states: NC and SC.
+Upper Whitewater Falls: The largest East of The Rockies at 811 feet in Cashiers, Upper Whitewater Falls stretches across both of the Carolinas.

 Log Hollow Falls: Secluded and only accessible via an unpaved, one-lane road, your pre-hike efforts just to get here will be rewarded with a short hike to multiple falls.
 Loggin Road Falls comes first then the trek gets tricky up to Discovery and Upper Log Hollow Falls.

 High Shoals Falls: A bit of a hike (ha) from our favorite mountain escape in Asheville at 70 miles east of town, 40 miles of trails and an 80 foot waterfall are well worth the drive.
 Hiking up to the falls is 2.7 miles in the most gorgeous woodland paradise you can imagine.
 The Hemlock Nature Trail is even wheelchair-accessible with boardwalks along a .75 mile route while Chestnut Knob is a bit more challenging and clocks in at 4 miles roundtrip.